-management
+• • • • • • • • • • • • • • • • • • • • •••

 CREDITS

-Stu Students must complete a minimum of 17 credits from the following:
+Stu dents m nust cor mplete a minimum of 17 credits from the following:

-1.
+1. wing courses (12 credits):

-••• Al 271 Introduction to Arts and Cultural Management 3
+AL 271 Introduction to Arts and Cultural Management

 AL 461 Strategies of Arts and Cultural Management

 AL 462 Promotional and e-Commerce in Arts and

-Cultural Management 3
+Cultural Management i

-AL 463 Event Production and Planning for Arts and Culture 3 3
+AL 463 Event Production and Planning for Arts and Culture 3

-2. A mini mum of f 2 credits from the following courses as approved by the
+2. A minir num of 2 credits from the following courses as approved by the

-minor advisor :
+minor a advisor:

 AL 492 Special Topics in Museum Studies to 3

-AL 485 Foundations of Museum Studies 3
+AL 485 Foundations of Museum Studies

-AL 498 Learning in Museums 3
+AL 498 Learning in Museums

 DAN 390 Special Topics in Dance to 4

-DAN 455 Dance Studies: Traditions 3
+DAN 455 Dance Studies: Traditions

 STA 110 Drawing I

-STA 491 Selected Topics in Studio Art to 3
+STA 491 Selected Topics in Studio Art

-STA 492 Senior Seminar and Professional Practice (W) 2
+STA 492 Senior Seminar and Professional Practice (W)

-STA 492A
+STA 492A Exhibition Practicum

 THR 204 Topics in Acting/Directing I

 THR 304 Topics in Acting/Directing II

-THR 404 Topics in Acting/Directing III
+THR THR 404 316 Topics in Acting/Directing III

-THR 316 Stage Management
+THR 390 Stage Management to 1

-THR 390 Special Topics in Theatre
+THR 492 Special Topics in Theatre 10 4

-THR 492 Senior Seminar (W)

-THR WRA 870 202 Collaborative Studio in Theatre
+THR 870 Collaborative Studio in Theatre

-WRA 202 453 Introduction to Professional Writing
+WRA 202 Introduction to Professional Writing

-WRA 453 491 Grant and Proposal Writing
+WRA 453 Grant and Proposal Writing

-Special Topics 10 4
+WRA 491 Special Topics

+ement-focused, arts and humanities courses, including

 study, as approved by the minor advisor.

 3. course (3 credits):

-٥. AL 471 Arts and Cultural Management Seminar .
+AL 471 Arts and Cultural Management Seminar i

-4. f a 40-hour volunteer or paid experiential learning opportu- ,
+4. Comple etion of a 40-hour volunteer or paid experiential learning opportu-

-4. of the experiential learning component is to provide an en-
+of the experiential learning component is to provide an en-

-students to apply their management skills and to provide
+vironm ant for atudanta ta apply their management skills and to provide

-I field experience.
-This opportunity may include engaging

-, visual and media arts in nonprofit and for-profit arts and

-cultural organizations or transferable management areas including hos-

-pitals, social service agencies, educational institutions, advertising and design firms, commercial arts industries, and video and film companies.
+vironment for students to apply their management skills and to provide them practical field experience.
+This opportunity may include engaging in performing, visual and media arts in nonprofit and for-profit arts and cultural organizations or transferable management areas including hospitals, social service agencies, educational institutions, advertising and design firms, commercial arts industries, and video and film companies.
 On campus opportunities are available at the Wharton Center for Performing Arts, the Eli and Edythe Broad Art Museum, the College of Arts and Letters Creativity Exploratory, Language Learning Center, Writing in Digital Environments (WIDE) Research Center, the MSU Museum, the Writing Center, and the Visual Resources Library.